 These are interesting times: Grids are clearly evolving both due to internal and technological pressures as well as external developments including market forces.
-As the efforts to build scalable systems with standardized interfaces have starting to yield dividends, the approach of Clouds - with the not so insignificant commercial interest behind - has also emerged as potentially competing approach for architecting large distributed systems.
+As the efforts to build scalable systems with standardized interfaces have begun to yield dividends, Clouds - with the not so insignificant commercial interest behind - have emerged as potentially competing approach for architecting large distributed systems.